-- 4.2.1 Extensions and outbuildings should not have an overbearing impact on adjacent properties or cause them to be excessively enclosed or overshadowed. - 4.2.2 The height of an extension or outbuilding should not normally exceed the following limits: - (a) a vertical plane inclined at 45 degrees from the boundary, starting at a level 2m above the - ground on the neighbour's side, or from the middle of closest ground floor window of a neighbouring property. - (b) a vertical plane inclined at 45 degrees from the top of a neighbouring building, where it is located on or next to the boundary. - (c) Taller buildings and extensions may be acceptable where two adjoining properties are being extended at the same time.
+- 4.2.1 Extensions and outbuildings should not have an overbearing impact on adjacent properties or cause them to be excessively enclosed or overshadowed. - 4.2.2 The dimensions of an extension or outbuilding should not usually exceed the following limits unless professional sunlight and daylight analysis proves otherwise: - (a) the height should not exceed a vertical plane inclined at 45 degrees from the middle of closest ground floor window of a neighbouring property, or from the boundary, starting at a level of 2m above the ground on the neighbour's side; the depth and width should not normally exceed a horizontal plane inclined at 60 degrees from the middle of a closest window of neighbouring property.